raufs/gzip-up/README.md

-# Slurm Gzip Task Generator
+# gzip-up

 A Python program that scans directories for files with specific suffixes and generates task files for gzip compression operations.

-It can also generate and optionally auto-submit Slurm batch scripts.
+It can also generate and optionally auto-submit Slurm batch scripts or auto-run locally using threading.

 ## Features